ProjectIxian/projectixian.github.io/_api_docs/dlt_get_last_blocks.md

 }
 ```

-Note: the resulting block object is exactly the same as for the `getblock` method.
+Note: the resulting block object is exactly the same as for the `getblock` method, except that this method currently does not support returning data as binary hexadecimal strings.